 In this next portion you will hear the portion of the interview I wish to weigh in on.
 We pick up the conversation as it happens coming in from the break:

 The problem with Dr. Barr’s summation is that he has failed to take into account that people’s views on matters change over time.
+(This wasn’t intentional… we are finite beings and cannot know all things to bring to bare in conversation.)
 For instance, R.C.
 Sproul (evangelical scholar, professor, and President of Ligonier Ministries) mentioned that through most of his teaching career he accepted the old-age position.
 However, late in his career he changed his position to that of the young earth creationists.